The Simultaneous Assignment Problem: Approximation Algorithms

-Theorem~\ref{thm:apxMain} and Theorem~\ref{thm:combApx} give a framework to derive approximation algorithms for the simultaneous assignment problem.
-Namely, we need to find an $(m,l)$-cover $F_1,\dots,F_m$ minimizing the approximation ratio $\sfrac{m}{l}$ such that the simultaneous assignment problem can be solved efficiently when it is restricted to $F_i$.
+Theorem~\ref{thm:simultan:apxComb} gives a framework for deriving approximation algorithms for the simultaneous assignment problem.
+Namely, we need to find an $(m,\ell)$-cover $F_1,\dots,F_m$ --- trying to minimize the ratio $\frac{m}{\ell}$ --- such that one can find the best among the optimal solutions to the problems restricted to $F_i$ for $i\in\{1,\dots,m\}$, which is an $\frac{m}{\ell}$-approximate solution by Theorem~\ref{thm:simultan:apxComb}.

+In fact, this framework easily extends to problems other than the simultaneous assignment problem --- the main requirement is that any subset of a feasible solution should be feasible.